mwmlln/shinju_select/README.md

   As I have decide to use class based view for product list page rather than Code Institute's walkthrough approach of function based view, I was unable to display using link by ?category=ring etc. As a workaround solution, I created CategoryListView and index page was replaced to ListView with category model linked.

 * Toast message not displaying when product is added to the shopping bag.
-  When toast is created to display feedback messages to site user, messages were successfully displayed when an item was removed from the shopping bag hoever no messages displayed when imem is added to the bag.
+  When toast is created to display feedback messages to site user, messages were successfully displayed when an item was removed from the shopping bag however no messages displayed when imem is added to the bag.
   After contacting Code Institute’s tutor support, Fatima pointed out that I had a JS line in the head of the product detail page in order for the larger images to switch over on click.
 This script as overriding the toast script.
 By relocating this script line from the product detail page into the head of base.html, it successfully resolved the issue.
-However, this fix resulted  another issue causing toast message not working properly in shopping bag page when shopper removed an item from shopping bag.
-As this message was inside try, except block it threw a server error.
+However there seems to be some conflict of Jquery and bootstrap CDN somewhere, the toast massage does not display when user removes an item in the shopping bag.
+  Jquery link for product images is moved to the top of script section in product detail page and $.noConflict(); line is added to minimize the conflict appearing in the site.

 * Images not displaying in toast
   This was do to wrong condition set for if the images are present for the item.
 Simply changed the line as following the images for the products showed properly.
   {% if item.product.productimages_set.all %}

 * Adjust Quantity in bag page

+  Adjust quantity was exceeding the stock amount when javascript buttons are added.
+This issue was resolved by adding the line below in the script.
+    var qtyMax = parseInt($(`#id_qty_${itemId}`).attr('max'));
+    var plusDisabled = currentValue >= qtyMax;

 * Delivery and grand total not displaying in checkout page I was missing these two lines in cotext.py in bag app and tutor support Fatima, pointed out this error and helped me resolve the issue.